campbellelinker/campbelllinker/_pages/academic.md

 See the college website for more information on credits and criteria

 ## How to declare a major/minor

-1. Ask one of your Psychology instructors to be your adviser
+  - Ask one of your Psychology instructors to be your adviser
-  - Don’t be offended if they don’t have room for you.

-OR
+     - Some professors may be at advisee capacity and unable to take you on at that time.
+Don't be intimidated to ask and don't take it personally if they say no!

-2. Contact the Psychology Department Assistant Laura Fountain-Cincotta (lfountaincincotta@smith.edu) asking to be paired with an adviser
+  - Contact the Psychology Department Assistant Laura Fountain-Cincotta (lfountaincincotta@smith.edu) asking to be paired with an adviser

 ## Broadening your horizons: Other paths of study

 Many students find that the psychology major is enhanced by learning in other departments, whether it be through taking other courses, declaring a minor, or declaring a second major.

 Common departments often paired with psychology:

-- Statistical and Data Science
+- **Statistical and Data Science**
     - Major in SDS
     - Major in Mathematical Statistics
     - Minor in SDS
     - Minor in Applied Statistics

-- Education and Child Study
+- **Education and Child Study**
     - Major in EDC
     - Minor in EDC

-- Computer Science
+- **Computer Science**
     - Major in CSC
     - Minor in CSC

-- Neuroscience
+- **Neuroscience**
     - Major in Neuroscience
     - Minor in Neuroscience